Coronavirus Pandemic - FAQs

 How many people can attend the funeral I'm organising?

 It is advised that only a modest number of family and friends of the deceased should travel to and attend the funeral.
 The number of attendees should be kept as low as possible to ensure social distancing can be maintained.

 The venue will determine the maximum number of attendees that they can safely accommodate whilst also maintaining social distancing.
-The number of attendees should not exceed 30 in England, 20 in Scotland and 25 in Northern Ireland.
-In Wales, the maximum number of attendees depends on the size of the venue.
+The number of attendees should not exceed 30 in England and 20 in Scotland.
+In Wales and Northern Ireland, the maximum number of attendees depends on the size of the venue.

 We will be able to provide you with the most up to date guidance on your preferred service location during any arrangements.

 Will burials still be allowed, or will cremations become mandatory?

 Right now, we can arrange both burials and cremations.

 But the situation is changing regularly.
 This may mean in the coming weeks there may be limitations to the services we can offer and arrangements already underway may have to change.
 We will follow government guidance as it is updated.

 What happens if a funeral director branch (or multiple) have to close?

 As a nationwide network of funeral directors and crematoria, we can work with colleagues and facilities in other branches nearby should we require additional support.